realworldocaml/book/book/04a-example-ascii-table.md

    print_string (Text_table.render headers (List.map ~f:to_row langs))
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This works fine, but as you consider more complicated tables with more
+This is OK, but as you consider more complicated tables with more
-columns, it becomes easier to make the mistake of having a mismatch
+columns, it becomes easier to make the mistake of having a mismatch in
 between `headers` and `to_row`.
-Also, reordering columns or rendering
+Also, adding, removing and reording
-with a subset of the columns becomes awkward, because changes need to
+columns becomes awkward, because changes need to be made in two
-be made in two places.
+places.

 We can improve the table API by adding a type which is a first-class
 representative for a column.
 We'd add the following to the interface